krateng/maloja/README.md

 Simple self-hosted music scrobble database to create personal listening statistics.
 No recommendations, no social network, no nonsense.

+You can check [my own Maloja page](https://maloja.krateng.ch) to see what it looks like.

 ## Never Asked Questions

 ### Why not Last.fm / Libre.fm / GNU FM?